hashicorp/field-workshops-terraform/instructor-guides/Terraform_Foundations_INSTRUCTOR_GUIDE.md

 ```
 Terraform Foundations
-A hands-on technical workshop
+A hands-on technical workshop to learn the basics of Terraform.

 Prerequisites:
-* Complete one of the Intro to Terraform workshops
 * Have a Terraform Cloud account
-* Organization in Terraform Cloud with trial features enabled
-* A github.com account

 ```